-Top and Bottom: Example of new natural play area located in Silver Falls State Park, OR that opened spring 2014.
+Top and Bottom: Example of new natural play area located in Silver Falls State Park, OR that opened Spring 2014.

 CIVIC PRIDE PARK: Create partnership with the Greater St. Helens Parks & Recreation District.
-Install a splash park, playground equipment with ADA accessible features, and restrooms.

-Encourage the Greater St. Helens Parks & Recreation District to utilize the adjacent greenspace that Civic Pride Park provides.
-With a partnership, the pool facility, which attracts many families with children, could be expanded to be a part of a larger splash park and play area.
-In addition, a small playground and restrooms should be installed.
-These improvements could be phased as funding allows for installation.
-The pool-park collaboration would allow for an entire day's worth of activities and fun for children in one convenient location.
-The Greater St. Helens Park & Recreation District's steady source of funding through a taxing district and fees for pool entry is ideal for the needed capital improvements in the currently underutilized, vacant Civic Pride Park.
+Encourage the Parks and Recreation District to expand the Eisenschmidt indoor pool to utilize the open greenspace that Civic Pride Park provides.
+The pool facility, which attracts many families with children especially in warmer weather, could be expanded to be a part of a larger splash park area located in the currently vacant Civic Pride Park.
+If a picnic shelter was added for picnic lunches, along with a few other splash park or water-related activities (See example to right), the pool-park collaboration would allow for an entire day's worth of activities and fun for children in one convenient location.
+The Greater St. Helens Park and Recreation District's steady source of funding through a taxing district, admissions and membership fees for the pool is ideal for the improvements and the maintenance of improvements desired for this park.